yinon-gold/mlops-dtu-project/reports/README.md

 The use of branches and pull requests greatly simplified the process.
 It facilitated the segregation of features or modifications, enabling their integration into the working tree at a later stage.
 This strategy minimized potential conflicts, ensuring a smooth, efficient workflow, and maintaining the integrity of the project.

+At the beginning of the project we used personal branches.

 ### Question 10